Systems Thinking 101: The What and the Why

 Even worse: in such crystallization, employees might not see themselves as the change agents they actually are.
 Not just potentially are, but effectively are.
 Either by resisting or by giving in we are all contributing for the evolution of the organization, no matter the direction it is going.
 We are all participants and influencers even if we do not understand our level of influence.

 Understanding the organization inserted in markets and societies and eras, understanding customers and employees, figuring out the interconnectedness of the last 10 years of managing practices culminating in today's results is but one way in which Systems Thinking can help.
 Organizations will not stop facing challenges that defy simple linear cause-and-effect analysis.
-Learning how to see the "sudden" approaching slowly and be able to treat it as not sudden anymore, being able to provoke changes instead of having to just deal with them are all examples of the unnerving tasks that traditional
+Learning how to see the "sudden" approaching slowly and be able to treat it as not sudden anymore, being able to provoke changes instead of having to just deal with them are all examples of the unnerving tasks that traditional management can no longer pretend to solve.

 Systems Thinking and teams